 And as you wander around town, know that Austin ain’t the only place where Texas gets weird.
 Fort Worth’s quirky residents, healthy job market, and cowboy-meets-cultured vibe attract young professionals, singles, and families alike.

-Fort Worth also has a wide variety of housing options, from bungalows and ranch-style single-family homes to condos, high-rise apartments, and townhomes in various styles.
-According to Zillow, the typical home value in Fort Worth, as of September 2022, clocked in at just under $327,000 — up a whopping 19.5% over the previous year.
-Average rent in Fort Worth comes in well below the national average at $1,423 per month, according to RENTCafe as of July 2022.
+Fort Worth also has a wide variety of housing options, from bungalows and ranch-style, single-family homes to condos, high-rise apartments, and townhomes in various styles.
+According to Zillow, the average home value in Fort Worth, as of April 2023, clocked in at just under $310,000 — roughly 9 percent below the national average.
+Average rent in Fort Worth comes in well below the national average at $1,425 per month for a one-bedroom apartment, according to RentCafe as of February 2023.
 And schools?
 According to Niche, the public schools here are only slightly above average, coming in with an overall C+.

 Irving is popular among families and young professionals looking for a relaxed and communal suburban feel — without sacrificing proximity to big-city amenities.
 Another perk of being just 12 miles northwest of Dallas?
 Irving has a lot of Dallas commuters, adding diversity to the city’s population of more than a quarter-million.